'Pretty disastrous': Marketing expert on the damage to the Spark brand

 Goodale did not believe that Spark's failure would affect the trust New Zealanders have in streaming overall, explaining that Spark's performance is essentially being measured against the other players in the market.

-"The performance services like Netflix and Amazon are influencing everyone's perception on how poor the Spark option is.
+"The performance services like Netflix and Amazon are influencing everyone's perception of how poor the Spark option is.
 People don't complain about the picture on those services," he says.

 "But as a sports fan, I know the picture on Spark Sport is not as good as it would be on Sky."